 Why I wrote this:

-Ongig’s Text Analyzer software helps eliminate unconscious bias.
+Ongig’s Text Analyzer software helps spot and eliminate racial bias in job descriptions.
 It finds offensive/exclusionary words and gives you recommendations to replace them.
-We’d be happy to analyze your jobs to show you examples of bias toward POC.
+We’d be happy to analyze your jobs to see if you have examples of unconscious bias in your job descriptions.
 Wouldn’t you prefer to find bias before your candidates do!?

 - Everyday words and phrases that have racist connotations (by Scottie Andrew and Harmeet Kaur)